House Removals Cirencester

 Schools in Cirencester

-In terms of primaries, Powell’s C of E and Watermoor C of E are awarded ‘good’ from Ofsted.
+In terms of primary schools, Powell’s C of E and Watermoor C of E are awarded ‘good’ from Ofsted.
 However, Stratton C of E is ‘outstanding’ and has a number of school clubs and has a real rich focus upon music.
 Deer Park and Kingshill are ‘outstanding’ secondary schools.